bigbinary/wheel/README.md

 wheel is maintained by [BigBinary](https://www.bigbinary.com).
 BigBinary is a software consultancy company.
-We build web and mobile applications using Ruby on Rails, React.js, React Native and Node.js.
+We build web and mobile applications using Ruby on Rails, React.js and React Native.